civisanalytics/datascience-python/README.md

 ## For Maintainers

 This repo has autobuild enabled.
-Any PR that is merged to master will be built as the `latest` tag on Dockerhub.
+Any PR that is merged to master will be built as the `latest` tag on DockerHub.
 Once you are ready to create a new version, go to the "releases" tab of the repository and click "Draft a new release".
 GitHub will prompt you to create a new tag, release title, and release description.
 The tag should use semantic versioning in the form "vX.X.X"; "major.minor.micro".